bcm-uga/hadaca3_framework/README.md

-## Snakemake shenanigan.
+## Nexflow shenanigan.

-The snakeme make will create combinaison between compatible functions inside each block.
+The piepline code will create combinaison between compatible functions inside each block.

 A normal user, should not edit the pipeine code directly, to add and remove functions use the corresponding yml files and populate the folder accordingly.